"DOWNTOWN IS DYING" And Other Lies We Hear

 But why?
 From my calculations, I assume that it is because nobody has ever ‘made it’ with a pottery studio in downtown Winchester.
 But from those same calculations I cannot help but notice that nobody had ever tried before.
 There was a potter who used a small space purely for a studio without a retail area, but other than that – nada.

-There are several empty store front on Main Street, that is true.
+There are several empty storefront on Main Street, that is true.
 The assumption is that if there is space available, then an area must not be doing well.
 But let’s check out a few places that are doing very well and have empty spots like the Fayette Mall, or Hamburg Pavilion.
 I haven’t heard the phrase “Hamburg is dying” just because IChing closed after 13 years of business.
 Or when Claire’s moved out.
 Or HHGregg.
 There are many complex reasons for vacancies anywhere, but especially in downtown areas.
 A few would be square footage, rental pricing, employee parking, landlords, building conditions, building codes, zoning, plumbing, etc.

 And I must add in this tidbit as well: just because a business closes DOES NOT MEAN THAT IT DID NOT GET THE BUSINESS THAT IT NEEDED TO SURVIVE.
 In fact, many small businesses that close do so because lack of interest from the owners (which often leads to poor marketing and customer interaction), accounting issues, time management conflicts, or from poor general management.
 It takes a lot to successfully run a business; creating income is just a part of the equation.

 Back on topic, let’s observe some facts from our own Main Street here in Winchester.
 Since we moved in in 2015, 4 new businesses have opened up on our N Main block, and several more on S Main.
 Among those are two boutiques, Sugar Belle’s and The Prissy Peach, both of which have seen such success here that they have opened up secondary locations in Lexington.
 We have 2 owner/resident situations on N Main (including us) in which the business owner lives upstairs – and another building on the block was recently sold and will be undergoing renovations for the same setup.
-We also have a slew of businesses who offer classes such as floral design, painting, plumbing 101, kid's theatre, door decoration, and our own classes on the potter’s wheel.
-Leed’s Theatre underwent over $100,000 of renovations and has had amazingly successful shows including sold out shows of Hairspray.
+We also have a slew of businesses that offer classes such as floral design, painting, plumbing 101, kid's theatre, door decoration, and our own classes on the potter’s wheel.
+Leed’s Theatre underwent over $100,000 of renovations and has had amazingly successful shows including sold-out shows of Hairspray.
 And let us not forget about the amazing Farmer’s Market that runs on Depot street for the spring and summer months!

 Now, I am not trying to say that we are perfect.
 A lot of work is in progress, some of which will take years to finish.
 But what can we all do to help?
 You can put your money where your mouth is and shop local, you can like and share posts online from your neighborhood businesses, or maybe write reviews online to share your good experiences with these local shops.